Plant life in Be’er-Sheva

-Alien flora include imported vines like: the Australian Einadia nutans (Climbing saltbush) with its red fruits (a delicacy for birds) and red–flowered Callistemon (Bottlebrush); and the exotic Latin American climbing purple Passiflora (Passionfruit) and Mexican purple Tradescantia pallida (Wandering Jew, Purple queen, heart or secretia), as well as relocated Israeli trees, such as: Cypress, Eucalyptus, Pine & Citrus, and imported ones like: the Brazilian Jacaranda mimosifolia (which sheds beautiful ‘carpets’ of lilac-colored blossoms come the summer heat); and various Asian berry and pink/red/orange-blossomed silk-cotton (charming Bauhinia & prickly Bombax ceiba) trees, to name several examples.
+Alien flora include imported vines like: the Australian Einadia nutans (Climbing saltbush) with its red fruits (a delicacy for birds) and red–flowered Callistemon phoenicus (Scarlet Bottlebrush); and the exotic Latin American climbing purple Passiflora (Passionfruit) and Mexican purple Tradescantia pallida (Wandering Jew, Purple queen, heart or secretia), as well as relocated Israeli trees, such as: Cypress, Eucalyptus, Pine & Citrus, and imported ones like: the Brazilian Jacaranda mimosifolia (which sheds beautiful ‘carpets’ of lilac-colored blossoms come the summer heat); and various Asian berry and pink/red/orange-blossomed silk-cotton (charming Bauhinia & prickly Bombax ceiba) trees, as well as the tall, bright-red-flower-crowned Royal Poinciana shade trees–to name just a few examples.

 Several examples of local, invasive flora are: the Acacia victoriae and Eucapylptus calmaldulensis trees (mistakenly planted by the JNF); the Washingtonia filifera (Desert fan) palm tree; the Bassia indica (Indian bassia) bush; the prolific weed Conyza bonariensis (hairy fleabane); and the toxic, sticky two-tone yellow/pink flowered Lantana camara (Shrub verbena, Wildsage)–a favorite of the humming birds.